ryankosgit/Movement/README.md

 https://github.com/user-attachments/assets/fe600392-bdb1-43be-9584-175ad1b0dd5e

 Here's where the magic is.
 Upon selecting which of your workout routines you want to pursue, simply put the phone in your pocket and let your body do the rest.
+After a short warm up, the app records your reps.

 # Thank You
 Thank you to Georgia Tech for hosting this hackathon and the opportunity to participate!